Infineon/TARGET_CYBT-343026-EVAL/README.md

 3) Refer to KBA226703 for platform files, Makefile target generation, and HCI UART switch position setting for programming

-4) Use ModusToolbox 2.0 and BTSDK 2.0 (or higher), develop your application, program and test
+4) Use ModusToolbox&#8482; 2.0 and BTSDK 2.0 (or higher) to develop your application, program, and test

 Note: Recover the CYBT-343026-EVAL before programming.
 The Arduino-compatible headers(J3/J4/J6/J7) are optional connections, which provide additional I/O connections to the module and allow for other Arduino shields to be used during development.

 Optional Usage with Arduino Shield:

 Arduino compatible shields can be connected through the Arduino compatible headers (J3/J4/J6/J7) to provide additional I/O connections and functionality.

-### Kit Contents

-* 1 X EZ-BT Module Arduino Evaluation Board (CYBT-343026-EVAL) with on-board EZ-BT WICED Module (CYBT-343026-02)
-* 1 X USB Cable

 ### Additional Information